MarcusWolschon/osmeditor4android/documentation/docs/help/ca/Introduction.md

 Currently there are two configurable checks (there is a check for FIXME tags and a test for missing type tags on relations that are currently not configurable) both can be configured by selecting "Validator preferences" in the "Preferences".

-The list of entries is split in to two, the top half lists "re-survey" entries, the bottom half check "entries".
+The list of entries is split in to two, the top half lists "re-survey" entries, the bottom half "check entries".
 Entries can be edited by clicking them, the green menu button allows adding of entries.

 #### Reenviament d'entrades